kp836/PythonAdvanceCalculator/readme.md

 ### Advanced Python Calculator
-This is a Advanced Calculator made in Python using
+This is a Advanced Calculator made in Python for command-line integration with plugins for a robust calculations and maintaining a history using pandas library.
 ## To install the project:
 1. git clone git@github.com:kp836/PythonAdvanceCalculator.git
 2. Install the dependencies using: pip install -r requirements.txt
 3. Run the calculator using: python3 main.py
+4. User will be guided through

 ## Features
 1. Command-Line Interface (REPL - Read, Evaluate, Print, Loop) that facilitates direct interaction with the calculator.